microsoft/Smart-Energy-Foundation-Demo-Stack/README.md

 4. Right click on the DataMinerFunction project and hit Publish.
 Sign into your subscription, and publish the Function to the Azure Function you created.

 ## Custom Visualisation
-The Automated Deployment (You can deploy the solution automatically to your Azure Subscription [here](https://gallery.cortanaintelligence.com/Solution/Carbon-Emissions-Data-Platform-2)) automatically deploys a PowerBI dashboard which displays the data the solution is mining.
+The easiest visualisation option for the solution is PowerBI, which can be deployed from the PBIX file in the solution [here](https://github.com/Microsoft/Smart-Energy-Foundation-Demo-Stack/blob/master/SmartEnergyAzureDemo/Visualization/PowerBI/SmartEnergyDashboardDirectQuery.pbix).
 You also have the option of deploying an R ShinyApp as the visualisation if you so wish.
 The ShinyApp Dashboard looks like this:
 ![Screenshot](Images/MainScreenshot.png)
  The app.R file contains R code that can be deployed as a ShinyApp for free to ShinyApps.io (https://www.shinyapps.io/).
 To publish it, download RStudio (or your R editor of choice), open the App.R file in the RVisualizationDashboard folder, update the SQL Connection string to point to your SQL Azure database and hit the publish button, entering your ShinyApps.io account details.
 For the application to talk to your SQL Azure database from ShinyApps.io, you will need to whitelist the Shiny IP ranges on your SQL Azure server: 54.204.29.251, 54.204.34.9, 54.204.36.75 and 54.204.37.78
 	* ![PublishingVisualisationDashboardFromRStudio](Images/PublishingVisualisationDashboardFromRStudio.png)

-## Updating the PowerBI Visualisation
-If you deploy the solution automatically to your Azure Subscription from [here](https://gallery.cortanaintelligence.com/Solution/Carbon-Emissions-Data-Platform-2), a PowerBI dashboard is automatically created and deployed in your Azure subscription which displays the resources in the data in your database.
-If you would like to customise that PowerBI Dashboard, the PBIX file is checked into this Visual Studio solution, under the 08.Visualization folder.

 ### Updating the period for which data is displayed
 The PowerBI dashboard pulls data from the SQL Azure Database using views to make the query as fast as possible.
 These Views can be viewed, and updated, from the Visual Studio Solution in the SmartEnergyDatabase project.
 For example, the default period for the charting of emissions data is the most recent 14 days of data.
 This is set in the [ProcessedEmissionsDataPointsForRender] view, and can be updated from there.